Examples of Stations of the Cross Interpretive Art

 Traditionally, the stations are made before a series of plain wooden crosses placed along the walls of the church or in some other convenient place.
 With each cross there is sometimes associated a pictorial representation of the event being commemorated.

-*On March 31, all should plan to gather in the Parish Hall for light snacks at 5:30 p.m., and then proceed together to the sanctuary to pray and walk the stations.
+All are invited to the Stations of the Cross service at 6 p.m. on Tuesday, March 31, featuring this parishioner artwork.
+Please plan to arrive early and gather in the Parish Hall for light snacks at 5:30 p.m., from where we’ll proceed together to the sanctuary to pray and walk the stations.
 This service is inviting, welcoming, and appropriate for people of all ages.

 The 14 stations are (see below for descriptions or click here for a printable version):